vippsas/vipps-developers/developer-resources/portal.md

 **Please note:** It is not possible to *change* an existing sales unit in the test environment, but you can create as many as you need.

-## How to set up the Vipps Login API for your sales unit
+## How to set up the Login API for your sales unit

 1. Find your desired sales unit.
    * Under *Vipps På Nett* > *Utvikler*, select *Environment* > *test*, then search for your test sales unit in the list.
 To create a new test sales unit, see
      [create a new test sales unit](#how-to-create-a-test-sales-unit).
 1. Click the *Set up login* button corresponding to your sales unit.
-1. If the first time, click *Activate Vipps Login* and fill out fields that follow:
+1. If this is the first time, click *Activate Vipps Login* and fill out the fields:
     * Redirect URIs - Specify the URI that will be used with the query parameter, `redirect_uri`, on the initial request to the `authentication` endpoint.
 You can register as many URIs as you want.